Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (f) No termination, relinquishment, or placement proceeding shall be held until at least ten days after receipt of notice by the tribe.
 If the tribe requests, the court shall grant the tribe up to twenty additional days to prepare for such proceeding.

-(2) Every petition filed in proceedings under this chapter shall contain a statement alleging whether the Soldiers and Sailors Civil Relief Act of 1940, 50 U.S.C.
+(2) Every petition filed in proceedings under this chapter shall contain a statement alleging whether the federal servicemembers civil relief act of 2004, 50 U.S.C.
 Sec.
 501 et seq. applies to the proceeding.
-Every order or decree entered in any proceeding under this chapter shall contain a finding that the Soldiers and Sailors Civil Relief Act of 1940 does or does not apply.
+Every order or decree entered in any proceeding under this chapter shall contain a finding that the federal servicemembers civil relief act of 2004 does or does not apply.

 26.33.045

-Delay or denial of adoption on basis of race, color, or national origin prohibited — Consideration in placement — Exception.
+Delay or denial of adoption on basis of race, color, or national origin prohibited — Consideration in placement — Exception — Training.

 26.33.050